Form Basics

 The ticket has been created with the information passed in.

 The last step is to connect the Data Flow to the Submit button on the form in App Builder.
 Select the Submit button, add a clicked Action.
-Under the "App" section, select the Run Data Flow action.
+Under the "App" section, select the action.
 Select the ZD - Create Ticket From Customer Issuedata flow from the list.
 Pass in the name and description, respectively.

 Running the App in Preview will submit a ticket every time the submit button is pressed.
-This is one example of how to use the data, but using an HTTP Operation it is possible to send this data to any external API.
+This is one example of how to use the data, but using an it is possible to send this data to any external API.